 As of September 30, 2010, after giving effect to the Hercules Credit Facility and the issuance and sale of the December 2010 Convertible Notes and the application of the proceeds therefrom, we had \$73.75 million in aggregate principal amount of debt outstanding, including \$26.25 million under the Hercules Credit Facility, \$3.75 million pursuant to secured notes we issued to one of our investors and \$43.75 million under various secured and convertible notes that we issued to certain of our investors in 2009 and 2010.
-Pursuant to an agreement entered into in October 2010 between us and the holders of the convertible and secured notes, all principal and accrued interest on the convertible and secured notes (other than the December 2010 Convertible Notes) will convert into 3,264,777 shares of our common stock upon completion of this offering at a conversion price of \$13.44, in accordance with the terms of the October 2010 agreement.
+Pursuant to an agreement entered into in October 2010 between us and the holders of the convertible and secured notes, all principal and accrued interest on the convertible and secured notes (other than the December 2010 Convertible Notes) will convert into 35,112,715 shares of our common stock upon completion of this offering at a conversion price of \$1.25, in accordance with the terms of the October 2010 agreement.
 The table below shows the principal amount of our indebtedness and the number of shares of our common stock that we expect our indebtedness will convert into.

 Debt Issue Principal amount Conversion Shares

-Hercules Credit Facility \$26.25 million
+Hercules Credit Facility \$26.25 million -

-2009 Convertible Notes 10.63 million 871,635
+2009 Convertible Notes 10.63 million 9,374,446

-2009 Secured Notes 10.63 million 927,881
+2009 Secured Notes 10.63 million 9,979,369

-2010 Secured Notes 15.00 million 1,156,606
+2010 Secured Notes 15.00 million 12,439,302

-HBM Secured Notes 3.75 million 308,655
+HBM Secured Notes 3.75 million 3,319,598

-December 2010 Convertible Notes 7.50 million 1,071,428(1)
+December 2010 Convertible Notes 7.50 million (1)

-(1) The December 2010 Convertible Notes will be converted into shares of our common stock at the closing of this offering at a conversion price equal to the initial public offering price of \$7.00 per share.
+(1) The December 2010 Convertible Notes will be converted into shares of our common stock at a conversion price equal to the price per share of common stock sold in this offering.

 Hercules Credit Facility.
 On November 24, 2010, we entered into a \$26.25 million credit facility with Hercules Technology Growth Capital, Inc. and Hercules Technology III, L.P., as lenders.
 At the closing of the Hercules Credit Facility, we entered into a term loan in the aggregate principal amount of \$26.25 million, which was the full amount available under the Hercules Credit Facility.
 As of December 31, 2010, the entire term loan of \$26.25 million was outstanding.
 The term loan under the Hercules Credit Facility is comprised of two tranches, Tranche A and Tranche B. The Tranche A portion of the term loan is comprised of \$11.25 million in principal and carries a floating per annum interest rate equal to 10.25% plus the amount, if any, by which the prime rate exceeds 4.00%.
-Upon the release of the investors' guaranty (described below), the interest rate on the Tranche A portion of the term loan will increase to a floating per annum interest rate equal to 11.00% plus the amount, if any, by which the prime rate exceeds 4.00%.
-The Tranche B portion of the term loan is comprised of \$15.0 million in principal and carries a floating per annum interest rate equal to 12.65% plus the amount, if any, by which the prime rate exceeds 4.00%.
-As of December 31, 2010, the interest rate on the Tranche A portion was 10.25% and on the Tranche B portion was 12.65%.
+Upon the release of the investors' guaranty (described below), the interest rate on the Tranche A portion of the term loan is comprised of \$15.0 million in principal and carries a floating per annum interest rate equal to 12.65% plus the amount, if any, by which the prime rate exceeds 4.00%.
+As of December 31, 2010, the interest rate on the Tranche A portion was 12.65%.
 Interest on the term loan is payable monthly.
 If there is an event of default under the Hercules Credit Facility, we will be obligated to pay interest at a higher default rate.
 The proceeds of the term loan under the Hercules Credit Facility have been used to repay the GECC Credit Facility in full and the remainder will be used for other general corporate purposes.